 where $C$ is the Weil operator given by $Cv=\left (\sqrt{-1}\right )^{2k-n}v$ for $v\in H_{pr}^{k,n-k}(M)$.
 The period domain $D$ for polarized Hodge structures with data \eqref{cl45} is the space of all such Hodge filtrations

 The compact dual $\check D$ of $D$ is

 The period domain $D\subseteq \check D$ is an open subset.
 From the definition of period domain we naturally get the {Hodge bundles} on $\check{D}$ by associating to each point in $\check{D}$ the vector spaces $\{F^k\}_{k=0}^n$ in the Hodge filtration of that point.
-Without confusion we will also denote by $F^k$ the bundle with $F^k$ as the fiber for each $0\leq k\leq n$. \begin{remark}We remark the notation change for the primitive cohomology groups.
-As mentioned above that for a polarized Calabi--Yau manifold,
+Without confusion we will also denote by $F^k$ the bundle with $F^k$ as the fiber for each $0\leq k\leq n$. \begin{remark}Here we would like to remark the notation change for the primitive cohomology groups.
+As mentioned above, for a polarized Calabi--Yau manifold we have